India to boost women taxi drivers, spurred by Uber rape claim

 But critics say better security is the answer.

-“Government always resorts to knee-jerk reactions,” said Ranjana Kumari, director of the Centre for Social Research.
+“Government always resorts to knee-jerk reactions,” said Ranjana Kumari, director of the Center for Social Research.
 “Failure in law and order implementation cannot be compensated by such measures.”
-(Reporting by Aditya Kalra; Editing by Douglas Busvine and Clarence Fernandez)